heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 ### Architecture

-Git is a client-server system, where the server is called a **repository** and the clients are called **clones**.
+Git is a client-server system, where the server is called a _"repository"_ and the clients are called _"clones"_.

 The repository is the single source of truth, and the clones are the local copies of the repository.

-Git is a **distributed** VCS, which means that each clone is a full copy of the repository.
+Git is a distributed VCS, which means that each clone is a full copy of the repository.
 This allows to work offline.

 ### Commits, hashes and tags

-Git uses **commits** to track changes.
+Git uses _"commits"_ to track changes.
 A commit is a snapshot of the repository at a given time.
-Each commit has a unique identifier, called a **hash**.
+Each commit has a unique identifier, called a hash.
 The hash is computed from the content of the commit, so it is impossible to modify a commit without changing its hash.

-Commits can be **tagged** to create a reference to a commit.
+Commits can be tagged to create a reference to a commit.
 This is often used to mark a commit as a release.

-Commits can be **signed** to prove that the commit was made by a specific person.
+Commits can be signed to prove that the commit was made by a specific person.
 This is done for security reasons.
 It means that the commit was signed by the author and adds a layer of security to the commit and confidence to the users of the repository.

 ### Branches

-Git uses **branches** to track different versions of the repository.
+Git uses _"branches"_ to track different versions of the repository.
 The default branch is often called `main` (the legacy name was `master`).

 Each branch has a name and a pointer to a commit.
-The pointer is called a **head**.
+The pointer is called a head.
 The head of the main branch is called `HEAD`.

 Often, when implementing a new feature, a new branch is created.
 This is done by creating a new branch from the main branch.

-Once you made all the changes, the modified files are **staged** and a new commit is created.
-The commit is then **pushed** to the repository.
+Once you made all the changes, the modified files are _"staged"_ and a new commit is created.
+The commit is then pushed to the repository.

-Commits can be compared to see the **differences** between the staged files and the working directory.
+Commits can be compared to see the differences between the staged files and the working directory.
 This is done by comparing the files with the last commit.

-Commits can be **pulled** from the repository into the current branch.
+Commits can be pulled from the repository into the current branch.

 ### Merging branches